Hallatscheklab/NetworkInfer/README.md

 This repository contains the computational tools and scripts used in our study: **“Uncovering Heterogeneous Inter-Community Disease Transmission from Neutral Allele Frequency Time Series”** by Takashi Okada, Giulio Isacchini, QinQin Yu, and Oskar Hallatschek.
 The study uses genomic surveillance data and mathematical models to infer transmission patterns between communities, with applications to SARS-CoV-2 data.

-Introduction
+## Introduction
----

 The COVID-19 pandemic emphasized the need for precise models of disease transmission to forecast pathogen spread and inform public health interventions.
 Our study introduces a novel, data-driven approach to infer inter-community disease transmission rates using allele frequency convergence.
 The approach leverages Hidden Markov Models (HMMs) to model time series data of allele frequencies, bypassing the need for traditional, tree-based phylogenetic methods.

-Methods Overview
+## Methods Overview
----

 The computational method relies on analyzing the convergence of allele frequencies between regions to infer cross-community transmission rates.
 The main computational tool is a Hidden Markov Model (HMM) integrated with an Expectation-Maximization (EM) algorithm and Markov Chain Monte Carlo (MCMC) methods.

-Key Algorithms and Techniques
+### Key Algorithms and Techniques

-    •   Hidden Markov Model (HMM): Used to infer allele frequency dynamics, treating true frequencies as hidden states.
+- **Hidden Markov Model (HMM)**: Used to infer allele frequency dynamics, treating true frequencies as hidden states.
-    •   Kalman Filtering: Efficiently handles noise in frequency measurements by modeling genetic drift and sampling error.
+- **Kalman Filtering**: Efficiently handles noise in frequency measurements by modeling genetic drift and sampling error.
-    •   Expectation-Maximization (EM) Algorithm: Accelerates the inference of model parameters.
+- **Expectation-Maximization (EM) Algorithm**: Accelerates the inference of model parameters.
-    •   Markov Chain Monte Carlo (MCMC): Provides posterior distributions for transmission rates and genetic drift parameters.
+- **Markov Chain Monte Carlo (MCMC)**: Provides posterior distributions for transmission rates and genetic drift parameters.
-    •   Multidimensional Scaling (MDS): Used to visualize inferred transmission networks and compare them to geographical distances.
+- **Multidimensional Scaling (MDS)**: Used to visualize inferred transmission networks and compare them to geographical distances.

-Preparation
+## Preparation

----
-Clone this repository and prepare a conda environment
+The HMM-EM method is implemented in Python (dependencies: Numpy, Scipy, CVXOPT).
+To prepare a Conda environment, clone this repository and execute the following commands:
 ```
 git clone https://github.com/Hallatscheklab/NetworkInfer.git
 cd NetworkInfer